Sewing machine: Invention

 The first practical and widely used sewing machine was invented by Barthélemy Thimonnier, a French tailor, in 1829.
-His machine sewed straight seams using chain stitch like Saint's model, and in 1830, he signed a contract with Auguste Ferrand, a mining engineer, who made the requisite drawings and submitted a patent application.
-The patent for his machine was issued on 17 July 1830, and in the same year, he opened, with partners, the first machine-based clothing manufacturing company in the world to create army uniforms for the French Army.
+His machine sewed straight seams using a chain stitch like Saint's model had, and in 1830, he signed a contract with Auguste Ferrand, a mining engineer, who made the requisite drawings and submitted a patent application.
+The patent for his machine was issued on 17 July 1830, and in the same year, he and his partners opened the first machine-based clothing manufacturing company in the world to create army uniforms for the French Army.
 However, the factory was burned down, reportedly by workers fearful of losing their livelihood, following the issuing of the patent.
-A model of the machine is exhibited in London at the Science Museum.
-The machine is made of wood and uses a barbed needle which passes downward through the cloth to grab the thread and pull it up to form a loop to be locked by the next loop.
+Thimonnier's original machine was made of wood, but a later version was metal.
+A model of the earlier machine is exhibited in London at the Science Museum.
+The machine uses a barbed needle which passes downward through the cloth to grab the thread and pull it up to form a loop to be locked by the next loop.

 The first American lockstitch sewing machine was invented by Walter Hunt in 1832.
 His machine used a needle with the eye and the point on the same end carrying the upper thread, and a falling shuttle carrying the lower thread.
 The curved needle moved through the fabric horizontally, leaving the loop as it withdrew.
 The shuttle passed through the loop, interlocking the thread.
 The feed was unreliable, requiring the machine to be stopped frequently and reset up.
 Hunt eventually lost interest in his machine and sold individual machines without bothering to patent his invention, and only patenting it at a late date of 1854.
 In 1842, John Greenough patented the first sewing machine in the United States.
 The British partners Newton and Archibold introduced the eye-pointed needle and the use of two pressing surfaces to keep the pieces of fabric in position, in 1841.

-The first machine to combine all the disparate elements of the previous half-century of innovation into the modern sewing machine was the device built by English inventor John Fisher in 1844, a little earlier than the very similar machines built by Isaac Merritt Singer in 1851, and the lesser known Elias Howe, in 1845.
-However, due to the botched filing of Fisher's patent at the Patent Office, he did not receive due recognition for the modern sewing machine in the legal disputations of priority with Singer, and Singer reaped the benefits of the patent.
+In 1844, English inventors John Fisher and James Gibbons produced a machine which used an eye-pointed needle carrying one thread and a shuttle carrying the other to make a double-loop chain stitch.
+This was a little earlier than the very similar machines built by Isaac Merritt Singer in 1851 and Elias Howe, in 1845.
+Fisher's machine was intended to embroider fabric or make ornamented lace, and was not created to be a general sewing machine.
+Despite this, it was able to be adapted into one, and, along with John Duncan's machine, formed part of a court case challenging Elias Howe's 1845 patent.